 Just be aware that you’ll have to pay for these perks.
 Visa Infinite cards usually charge hefty annual fees, sometimes as high as $550.
 Is the cost worth it?
 That depends on how you use your card and whether you take advantage of enough of the perks that come with it.

 What is Visa Infinite?

 Each Visa credit card falls into one of three categories: Visa Traditional, Visa Signature and Visa Infinite.
 Of the three categories, Visa Infinite is the most exclusive and comes with the most valuable benefits.
 Because of this, cardholders need excellent credit to be eligible for a Visa Infinite card, and these cards generally come with hefty annual fees.
 As an example, the Chase Sapphire Reserve® comes with an annual fee of $550.

-To justify the higher annual fees that come with Visa Infinite cards, you’ll have to take advantage of their money-saving perks, including access to the Visa Infinite Luxury Hotel Collection and other travel perks.
-Unlike credit card rewards programs such as Chase Ultimate Rewards®, you do not need to collect points to earn Visa Infinite benefits.
+To justify the higher annual fees that come with Visa Infinite cards, you’ll have to take advantage of their money-saving features, including access to the Visa Infinite Luxury Hotel Collection and other travel perks.
+Unlike credit card rewards programs such as Chase Ultimate Rewards, you don’t need to collect points to earn or take advantage of Visa Infinite benefits.
 These benefits are included with every Visa Infinite card, though individual benefits may vary by card.

-In fact, Visa Infinite credit cards often come with both Visa Infinite benefits and their own high-earning rewards program.
-The Chase Sapphire Reserve® card, for example, is a Visa Infinite card that also earns points that can be redeemed through the Chase Ultimate Rewards program.
+In fact, Visa Infinite credit cards often come with both Visa Infinite benefits and their own high-value rewards program.
+The Chase Sapphire Reserve card, for example, is a Visa Infinite card that also earns points that can be redeemed through the Chase Ultimate Rewards program.